emptymalei/deep-learning/dl/trees/tree.darts.md

 # Forecasting with Trees Using Darts

 Darts provides wrappers for tree-based models.
+In this section, we benchmark random forest and gradient-boosting decison tree (GBDT) on the famous [air passenger dataset]((https://www.kaggle.com/datasets/rakannimer/air-passengers)).
+Through the benchmarks, we will see the key advantage and disadvantage of tree-based models in forecasting.

 !!! note "Just Run It"
     The notebooks created to produce the results in this section can be found [here for random forest :material-language-python:](../../notebooks/tree_darts_random_forest) and [here for gbdt :material-language-python:](../../notebooks/tree_darts_boosted_tree).